Close Menu

 Examine how your life and finances are currently running.

-Maybe you could benefit by simplifying your investment strategy.
-You could commit to investing monthly, no matter what, rather than agonising over which fund to invest in or trying to time the market.
+Maybe you would benefit by simplifying your investment strategy.
+Or maybe by automating your investments and investing monthly no matter what, rather than agonising over whether it’s a good time or not.

 Use this time to relax, read a book, get outdoors for a while, or catch up with a friend.
-I actually did this towards the end of our FI journey.
-I used my annual leave for more days off, rather than holidays, to get a taste of early retirement.
-And it was incredible!
+As mentioned in another episode, I did this towards the end of the FI journey and it’s something I highly recommend.

-It’s something I highly recommend.
-You get to keep your juicy income, while cutting back your hours.
-And you feel less need for holidays because you’re more relaxed and less burnt out, so it can actually save you money.
-Also, travel can sometimes be exhausting, leaving you more in need of a break than before you left!
+This way, you get to keep your juicy income, while cutting back your hours.
+And you feel less need for holidays because you’re more relaxed and less burnt out, so it can even save you money.
+Not to mention travel can sometimes be exhausting, leaving you more in need of a break than before you left!

-Sometimes in our busy world, we commit to too many things.
+The truth is, in our busy world, we often commit to too many things.
 And in the end, we don’t end up enjoying it because we’re rushing off to the next activity!

 Principle #3 – Maximise Efficiency

 Small efficiencies can make a big difference to a business and to your wealth over time.
-This point is routinely dismissed by many as ‘small-minded thinking’.
-But I’d say dismissing it is blind ignorance to how wealth works.
+This point is often dismissed by some in the finance space as ‘small-minded thinking’.
+But I’d say dismissing it is being ignorant to how compounding works.

-Here’s a little story about oil tycoon John D. Rockefeller, who by the way, was obsessed with efficiency and not coincidentally built probably the most successful company of all time…
+Here’s a little story about oil tycoon John D. Rockefeller, who by the way, was obsessed with efficiency and not coincidentally built probably the most powerful company of all time – Standard Oil.

-And keep in mind this is the early 1900s, equal to millions of dollars in today’s terms.
+And keep in mind this is the early 1900s, equal to many many millions of dollars in today’s terms.

-Small amounts build up over time to become large sums.
+So, small amounts build up over time to become large sums.
 Put another way, a large sum of money is simply lots of small amounts of money bundled together.
-Simple as that.

 Principle #4 – Balance Profits and Morale

 The goal of a business is to increase its profit over time.
-But doing so at the expense of workers is unlikely to prove sustainable.
+But doing so at the expense of workers usually ends up being unsustainable.

 A successful company will aim to keep workers happy, leading to better output and customer service, hopefully creating satisfied, loyal customers.
 In turn, this helps the business flourish and shareholders are rewarded, with increasing earnings and dividends.

-It’s similar with our personal finances.
-If we try to boost our household profit – our savings rate – so much that it hurts our morale, we won’t enjoy the process and may fall off the wagon.
+It’s similar to our personal finances.
+If we try to boost our household profit – our savings rate – so much that it hurts our morale, we’ll become like disgruntled workers.
+We won’t enjoy the process and may fall off the wagon.

-The goal is to have a high savings rate while still having a good life.
-That’s definitely possible, but it can be a balancing act at times.
+The ultimate goal is to have a high savings rate while still having a good life.
+That’s definitely possible, but it’s also a balancing act.

-Businesses look for areas of waste and aim to minimise those or find other solutions.
-They look for places where money or resources aren’t being used effectively.
-And so can we, while keeping an eye on the quality of our lives.
+Businesses look for areas of waste and aim to minimise them or find other solutions.
+They look for places where capital or resources aren’t being used effectively.
+We can do this too – while keeping an eye on the quality of our lives.

-For example, we may decide to move to a smaller house with less bedrooms.
-We may get rid of our second (or only) car.
+For example, we may decide to move to a smaller house with fewer bedrooms, or move close to work to eliminate our commute.
 Here, our quality of life and happiness will remain largely unchanged.
-We’re simply using our resources better and minimising excess.
+In fact, it’ll probably go up – commuting is reported to be a large drag on life satisfaction!

-The idea is that each dollar of capital can be used more productively invested in the right areas of their business, rather than owning offices, factories, plant and equipment.
+The idea is that each dollar of capital can be used more productively invested in the right areas of the business, rather than owning offices, factories, or tons of plant and equipment.
 This also gives the business more flexibility to adapt to changes they may experience.
+Basically, they own very little, lease a lot of stuff, and maximise how hard their money works.

 What does this mean for us?

 Well, for one, tying up a substantial sum of money in the form of home ownership may not always be the best idea.
-In fact, renting and investing can often (not always) result in faster progress towards Financial Independence and a more flexible set of finances.
+In fact, renting and investing can sometimes (not always) result in faster progress towards FI and a more flexible set of finances.

-We can take this capital-light approach to many areas of our life: car ownership, exercise equipment, furniture, technology and more.
+We can take this capital-light approach to many areas of our life: car ownership, furniture, exercise equipment, technology and all our possessions.

 The point isn’t to own nothing.
-It’s to question whether the amount of savings we have tied up in these things is effective and in line with our goals.
-Sometimes it is, but sometimes not.
+It’s to question whether the amount of savings we have tied up in these things is efficient and in line with our goals.
+Sometimes it is, but many times it’s not.

-You might find that it’s more effective (or even more enjoyable) to own very little and instead invest all your surplus cash into productive income-producing assets like shares.
+You might find that it’s more effective (or even more enjoyable) to own very little and instead invest all your surplus cash into productive assets that grow and produce income.
 This way, each dollar of capital is working as hard as possible for you.

 Principle #6 – Focus on Cashflow

-Most business owners are relentlessly focused on finding ways to grow their future earnings.
-They’re not constantly obsessing over the ‘market value’ of the business, or what each asset they own is currently worth.
+Most business owners focus relentlessly on finding ways to grow their future earnings.
+They’re not obsessing over the current ‘market value’ of the business, or what each asset they own is currently worth.

-As individuals, we should do the same.
-Move away from values, and focus on cashflows.
-Rather than getting caught up in the value of our house and investments, we should focus on what those things are producing for us.
+So, rather than getting caught up in the current market value of our house and investments, we should focus on what those things are producing (or can produce) for us.

-There are many ways we can build future cashflow for ourselves.
-By learning new skills and becoming more valuable in the workplace.
-Through side-gigs or part-time work that interests us.
-From investments like shares, real estate and other things like peer-to-peer lending.
+There are many ways we can build more future cashflow for ourselves.
+By learning new skills and freelancing or starting a side business.
+Or of course, our investments, like shares, paid off property, or even other things like peer-to-peer lending or term deposits.
 We could even start our own small business or rent out rooms in our house.

-Another important area is research and development.
-This helps businesses come up with new ideas or products, find ways to do things better and help the company keep moving in the direction it desires.
+This helps businesses come up with new ideas or products, find ways to do things better and keeps the company keep moving towards its mission.

-For us, this can mean finding new savings ideas or lifestyle tips.
-It could be learning more about investing or simply mapping out a list of things you want to do once you retire early.
+For us, this can mean finding new savings ideas, lifestyle tips, or new ways of thinking.
+It could be learning more about investing or mapping out a plan for how you’ll use your future free time once you can pull back from work.

 As humans, we like to believe we’re pretty smart.
 But nobody has it all figured out.
 We’re all just making our way through the darkness as best we can, learning and adjusting as we go.